hassancs91/SimplerLLM/Documentation/docs/Advanced Tools/Extract YouTube Data.md

 print(video_transcript)
 ```

-## `get_youtube_transcript_with_timing(video_url)` Function
+## YouTube Video Transcript With Timing

-This function also takes only the `video_url`, and retrieves the transcript of a YouTube video, including timing information for each line.
+The `get_youtube_transcript_with_timing(video_url)` function also takes only the `video_url`, and retrieves the transcript of a YouTube video, including timing information for each line.
 It returns a list of dictionaries, where each dictionary refers to a part of the transcript and it contains the following:
 - `text`: The transcript text of a specific segment of the video.
 - `start`: The start time of the segment in seconds.
 - `duration`: The duration of the segment in seconds.